Skip to main content

 Associate of Science in Information Technology

-The Associate of Science in Information Technology is a program of study that prepares students for entry-level work as network technicians, computer technicians, and fiber and copper Cable Installers in the field of Information Technology (IT).
-Technical Requirement classes are designed to give students a firm foundation in the basics of computers, networking, and information systems.
+The Associate of Science in Information Technology is a program of study that prepares students for entry-level employment in the field of Information Technology (IT).
+Technical requirement classes are designed to give students a firm foundation in the basics of computer operations, repair, network medium design and installation, enterprise networking, security and cybersecurity operations.
 Elective courses allow the students to further specialize.

 Associate of Science in Civil Engineering Technology